mohit-taparia/Data-Mining-Project/README.md

 # Telecom Customer Churn Analysis Using XGBoost

 ### Background
-This presentation explores the application of the XGBoost algorithm in the context of Telecom customer churn analysis.
-XGBoost, or eXtreme Gradient Boosting, is an advanced machine learning algorithm that falls under ensemble learning.
-It is known for its efficiency and scalability, making it an ideal choice for analyzing large datasets in both regression and classification tasks.
+XGBoost (eXtreme Gradient Boosting),is a powerful and advanced machine learning algorithm.
+As part of the ensemble learning technique, XGBoost is recognized for its efficiency and scalability, making it an excellent choice for analyzing large datasets in both regression and classification tasks.

 ### Relation to INFO 523 Topics
-The project closely relates to topics covered in INFO 523, such as supervised learning, ensemble learning techniques, and data preprocessing.
-XGBoost exemplifies the practical application of these concepts, particularly in handling real-world datasets with missing values, feature scaling, and cross-validation methods.
-The use of XGBoost in this project builds on the principles of data mining, demonstrating the effectiveness of gradient boosting in improving model performance.
+XGBoost is closely related to data mining as it is a powerful tool used within the data mining process.
+It is frequently used to build predictive models for both classification and regression tasks.
+Additionally, XGBoost helps identify significant features that impact outcomes by providing feature importance scores.
+It excels in processing complex datasets by handling missing values and noisy data, and is robust to overfitting, which is crucial for creating reliable models.
+By employing ensemble techniques, specifically gradient boosting, XGBoost aligns with data mining strategies that combine multiple models to enhance performance and accuracy.

 ### Real-World Applications
-XGBoost has significant real-world applications, particularly in industries where large datasets are common.
-In this case study, XGBoost is applied to a Telecom customer churn dataset to predict which customers are likely to leave the service.
-The model’s ability to handle missing data, perform feature importance analysis, and improve prediction accuracy makes it a valuable tool in customer retention strategies and decision-making processes.
+XGBoost has significant real-world applications, particularly in the areas of regression and classification.
+This algorithm could be used in various industries like Finance - Credit Scoring, Healthcare - prediction of disease, Marketing - customer segmentation, Sale Forecasting, Recommendation Systems.
+In this case study, XGBoost is applied to a Telecom customer churn dataset to predict the customer churn.
+The model’s ability to handle large dataset and improved model performance makes it a go-to choice for many industries.

-### Worked Example
+### Case Study
 The project includes a detailed implementation of the XGBoost algorithm on the Telecom customer churn dataset.
 The process involves several key steps:
 - **Data Preprocessing:** Handling missing data, performing one-hot encoding, removing collinearity, and scaling features.
 - **Model Training:** Using cross-validation to train the model and prevent overfitting.
-- **Evaluation:** Comparing the XGBoost model’s performance with other algorithms, demonstrating a significant increase in accuracy and F1 score.
+- **Evaluation:** Model performance is evaluated using Logloss metric.
+Comparing the XGBoost model’s performance with Logistic Regression algorithms, demonstrates a significant increase in accuracy and F1 score through XgBoost.
 - **Feature Importance Analysis:** Utilizing SHAP values to identify the most important features influencing customer churn, such as seconds of use, call failures, and customer complaints.

 ### Results